-Assets, technical provisions and other liabilities are valued in the both Group's and MLL's Solvency II Balance Sheet according to the Solvency II regulations.
+Assets, technical provisions and other liabilities are valued in both the Group's and MLL's Solvency II Balance Sheet according to the Solvency II regulations.
 Assets and liabilities are valued at an amount for which they could be exchanged, transferred or settled by knowledgeable and willing third parties in an arm's-length transaction.
 There have been no material changes in the valuation methods during the year.

-The only difference between the valuation of assets shown in MLL's financial statements and the valuation for solvency purposes is tangible assets totalling $\pm 13k$ (2023: $\pm 39k$) which are given no value for solvency purposes.
+The only difference between the valuation of assets shown in MLL's financial statements and the valuation for solvency purposes is tangible assets totalling $\pm 140k$ (2024: $\pm 13k$ ) which are given no value for solvency purposes.

-At Group level, intangible assets, the Employee Benefit Trust (EBT) reserve and certain tangible assets totalling $\pm 15.6m$ (2023: $\pm 18.1m$) are also given no value for solvency purposes.
+At Group level, intangible assets, the Employee Benefit Trust ("EBT") reserve and certain tangible assets totalling £13.3m (2024: £15.6m) are also given no value for solvency purposes.
 The intangible assets primarily comprise goodwill upon acquisition of MLH by MLT.

 MLL's technical provisions for solvency purposes are calculated differently to those reported in the financial statements.
-The technical provisions for solvency purposes are £1,198k lower (2023: £705k lower) than the technical provisions reported in the financial statements, reflecting the difference between the value of the in-force business ("VIF") and risk margin held for solvency purposes.
-The VIF is £1,379k (2023: £938k) and risk margin is £181k (2023: £234k).
-The increase in the VIF reflects both the increase in AuA over the year and the inclusion of the PAF, a monetary charge levied on most policies issued to the trustees of defined benefit schemes which came into effect on 1 November 2023, partly offset by an increase in future expected expenses compared to the previous year.
-The reduction in the risk margin is primarily due to a legislative change effective from 31 December 2023.
+The technical provisions for solvency purposes are £911k lower (2024: £1,198k lower) than the technical provisions reported in the financial statements, reflecting the difference between the value of the in-force business ("VIF") and risk margin held for solvency purposes.
+The VIF is £1,109k (2024: £1,379k) and risk margin is £198k (2024: £181k).
+The decrease in the VIF reflects the increase in future expected expenses, partly offset by an increase in future expected income compared to the previous year.

-The only difference between the value of non-insurance liabilities shown in MLL's and MLT's financial statements and the valuation for solvency purposes is a deferred tax liability of \pounds 300k (2023: \pounds 176k), included in the valuation for solvency purposes, reflecting notional tax on the difference between the technical provisions shown in the financial statements and those for solvency purposes.
+The only difference between the value of non-insurance liabilities shown in MLL's and MLT's financial statements and the valuation for solvency purposes is a deferred tax liability of £228k

+(2024: £300k), included in the valuation for solvency purposes, reflecting notional tax on the difference between the technical provisions shown in the financial statements and those for solvency purposes.
 This is also the only difference between liabilities reported in the financial statements and liabilities for solvency purposes at Group level.